Technology Metro Area Pathways (TechMAP)

 a.
 If you meet the preliminary eligibility requirements, you will be instructed to provide one document for each of these categories.
 At least one document needs to be a photo ID.

-Meet with a TechMAP Career Navigator to learn if TechMAP is right for you.
+You can also connect with a TechMAP career navigator to learn if TechMAP is right for you.
 Email techmap@montgomerycollege.edu to request an appointment with a TechMAP Career Navigator.

 TechMAP provides job search support in the form of resume reviews, interview coaching, job search strategies, and more.
 TechMAP is not a job placement service.
 Students are encouraged to actively seek employment with our support.

 You can take courses in career pathways offered by the Information Technology Institute (ITI), part of Workforce Development and Continuing Education at Montgomery College.
-These courses will lead to an IT-industry credential or certification that will help you get employed.
-Approved programs of study include the following.
+These courses are designed to prepare you for industry-recognized IT certifications that can lead directly to employment.

 Some classes are held remotely while others meet face-to-face.
 Check the schedule to confirm your class meeting time and location.